vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 salivation, though not to the level that had happened shortly after my dental cleaning.

-The increase salivation continued after dinner and as I went to sleep, though it was not strong enough to cause outward drooling.
+The increased salivation continued after dinner and as I went to sleep, though it was not strong enough to cause outward drooling.

+### Thirteen days later (2024-05-08)

+I continued to experience increased salivation, though less so than the previous day.
+I did not experience any clear abdominal pain, though it continued to feel a bit more heavy than when I am fully healthy.
+I skipped heavy exercise to aid with my recovery.

 ## Thermal comfort